uvm13/Viewership-Analysis-/README.md

 - Dataset: This file contains the dataset used in the analysis
 - Python code: https://dbc-bfa959ac-f714.cloud.databricks.com/editor/notebooks/3604906299046007?o=1912651613260641 This is the code used in the EDA

+📊 #DataSet
+DateID: The date of the viewership event, formatted as YYYYMMDD (e.g., 20250930 for September 30, 2025).
+CustomerID: A unique identifier assigned to each customer who watched content.
+TotalTimeWatched: The total time (in seconds) that a customer spent watching the video.
+Platform: The device or platform used to watch the content, such as iOS, Web, Android, or Leanback.
+PlayEventType: The type of viewing event, like LiveTV, Catch Up, Downloads, or Other.
+VideoTitle: The name of the video content that was watched.